Analyzing data with window functions

 Note

-When the window starts out, it might be less than 91 days wide.
+The initial window frame might be less than 91 days wide.
 For example, suppose that you want the 13-week moving average price of a stock.
-If the stock was first created on April 1st, then on April 3rd only 3 days’ of price information exists, so the window is only 3 rows wide.
+If the stock was first created on April 1st, on April 3rd only 3 days’ of price information exists, so the window is only 3 rows wide.

-The following example shows the result of summing over a sliding window wide enough to hold two samples:
+The following example shows the result of summing over a sliding window frame that is wide enough to hold two samples:

 SELECT MONTH(sales_date) AS MONTH_NUM,